-Our massage therapist Diana is skilled in many different types of massage, and is able to help guide you on what would be best for you.
-She may choose different types to address different areas of concern, or advise you on a specific method that is best suited for you.
-It is best to discuss with Diana what your particular pains, areas of concern and preferences are and she will form a personalised approach using the best techniques to help you feel better.
+Our massage therapists Diana & Julia are skilled in many different types of massage, and are able to help guide you on what would be best for you.
+They may choose different types to address different areas of concern, or advise you on a specific method that is best suited for you.
+It is best to discuss with them what your particular pains, areas of concern and preferences are and they will form a personalised approach using the best techniques to help you feel better.

 Also known as ‘Western’ or ‘Swedish’ massage.
-One of the most popular forms of massage in Australia, this technique is designed to promote relaxation and improve blood circulation.
+One of the most popular forms of massage in Australia, this technique is designed to promote relaxation and improve blood circulation, making it a classic choice among various types of massage available.

 Hot stone massage